Optional and Available to Academy members only.

 International: Dues: $20 per year; $15 per year for Student members.
 The International Section promotes international information exchange, criminal justice research, curriculum development, international networking, and an annual reception.
 Members receive a subscription to the quarterly journal, International Criminal Justice Review.
 Members are kept current with Section activities via our own International Section listserv.
 The Section selects the recipient for the G.O.W.
 Mueller Award, which is given annually to an individual who has made an outstanding contribution to the field of international/comparative criminal justice.
 The International Section also sponsors an annual Outstanding Book Award and Graduate Student Paper Award.

-Juvenile Justice: Dues: $15 per year.
-The Juvenile Justice Section promotes communication between academics and practitioners as well as research and theory in the area.
+Juvenile Justice and Delinquency: Dues: $15 per year.
+The Juvenile Justice and Delinquency Section promotes communication between academics and practitioners as well as research and theory in the area.

 Law and Public Policy: Dues: $10 per year.
 The Law and Public Policy Section seeks to raise the awareness of ACJS members to law and policy concerns relevant to criminal justice issues.
 The objective of the section is to support members of ACJS with research, curriculum development, and networking.
 Members are encouraged to offer their academic findings to all levels of governments for law and policy development.